WHASER

 ‘All systems go!’ display

-Optional handle for hand-launches
+Optional grip for hand-launches

 WHASER is small and lightweight, to maximise the flight time of the drone.